 • Two mobile clinics, visiting smaller towns, villages and rural communities in six provinces.

-• Over 46,000 working animals treated in the last year.
+• Nearly 74,000 working animals treated in the last year.

 A new programme of community development is also underway, helping to change owners’ attitudes and practices to prevent avoidable problems for their animals.
 SPANA Zimbabwe is reaching more than 2,000 students through our programmes to date.